 In some homes it may pay to install solar panels.
 Seek qualified objective professional advice.

 If your central heating boiler fails, it may be worth investing in a heat pump replacement system.
 Seek qualified objective professional advice.
+Note that there is interesting ongoing research into the efficiency of heat pumps.
+Future versions will incorporate updated compressor motors and will use propane gas as the working fluid, giving better performance, especially in cold weather.

 Switch to a renewable energy supplier.
 This helps promote investment in renewable energy by providing market share.
 But remember that climate change follows gas emissions, not money.
 Paying a green supplier and still using grid power means that your usage adds to the amount of gas burned to meet the grid demand.
 You are still emitting about 450 grammes of CO2/Kwh used.
 This will remain the case until the grid is decarbonised.
 If you want to be carbon-neutral now, you need to offset your carbon debt.
 This can be a minefield of misinformation and profiteering.
 It may be simpler and more efficient to donate “conscience money” to a relevant campaign.